7 Top Pick of The Best Half Helmet

 • Comfortable microfiber lining

-• Compact and designed for any type of weather
+• Compact and designed for any weather

 • DOT half helmet approved